-MOT time... the annual event that strikes fear into the hearts of motorists up and down the country!
-The MOT test check is an important annual examination for your car to make sure it is safe and roadworthy.
+The MOT test is an important annual examination for your car to make sure it is safe and roadworthy.
+3 years of driving is regarded as the length of time it takes for the average car to start showing signs of wear and tear that could effect performance.
 The tester will look at a range of things including tyres, brakes, suspension components, exhaust emissions, lights and windscreen wipers to make sure that your car is safe for you and the family.
 If you keep on top of your car maintenance the MOT test shouldn't be a frightening prospect, but this blog will look at the test in a bit more detail to help dispel any fears!

 What gets checked on an MOT?

 The MOT lasts between 45 minutes and an hour.
 The MOT tester will put your car on a ramp and inspect the underside of the car, making sure there is no rust or corrosion that could cause the chassis to fail.
 They will look at the suspension to make sure there is no damage, as well as the wheels, tyres and exhaust system.
 The braking performance will be checked on a rolling road.

 The tester will make sure all your lights work and that your headlights are correctly adjusted and will sound the horn.
 Your windscreen wipers and washers will be checked, and the windscreen will be examined for chips or cracks.
 Your car's exhaust emissions will be tested with a probe to make sure it isn't emitting too much pollution.
 The MOT test won't look at the condition of the engine, clutch or gearbox, but these are usually checked separately in your annual service.

 What happens if it fails?